CiQL/CallieShoeBot/README.md

 If you wish to alter the list of weapons, subs, or specials that can be selected, then you must edit the lists that can be found in the randomWeapon(), randomSub(), and randomSpecial() functions.
 Adding or removing elements from the list is all that must be done, unlike the steps required to add a modifier.

 After all of your desired changes have been made, you can simply run the main.py file in your desired IDE or hosting service and your bot should become online.

-If you experience any issues or have any questions, feel free to DM "carovescence" on discord.
+If you choose to clone this repository, you can also run the bot on your server by using [Poetry](https://python-poetry.org/) and running `poetry run python main.py` in the main directory of the git repository.